Hans Diergaardt: Early life and political activities

 Diergaardt was born into a Baster family in Rehoboth, then part of South-West Africa, on 16 September 1927.
 He became a professional car mechanic but also worked as a farmer, businessman, and politician throughout his life.

 In 1947 Diergaardt started his political career by joining the Rehoboth Burgervereniging (Rehoboth Citizen Association).
 He later founded the Rehoboth Tax Payers Association (1959), the Rehoboth Volksparty (Rehoboth Peoples' Party, 1968), and the Rehoboth Liberation Party (1975).
-This was during the period following World War I when South African administered the territory, although the United Nations General Assembly had retracted its mandate in 1966.
+This was during the period following World War I when South Africa administered the territory, although the United Nations General Assembly had retracted its mandate in 1966.
 After that, SWAPO initiated an independence movement in 1966, conducting a guerrilla war against South Africa.

 Diergaardt was elected as a member of the Rehoboth Advisory Council in 1959.
 After SWAPO began organizing an independence movement, Diergaardt served as Chairman of the National Convention in 1969.
 He participated in talks at the Turnhalle Conference (1975–1977) in opposition to Kaptein Ben Africa, who officially led the Baster delegation at the conference.